PavanRangani/docs/docs/prd/chat/chat-notification.md

   - It becomes enabled, when user types something.
 - Way to `Cancel` the Reply.
   - On Cancel, reply box will be removed and content will also be cleared.
-- When reply is sent, Shows feedback to user for a 1 second.
-After 1 second, feedback is removed and that notification will be auto marked as read (Due to this notification will be removed from dialog)
+- When reply is sent successfully, Shows feedback in toast and notification will be auto marked as read (Due to this notification will be removed from dialog)
 - Allows to open Reply box for more than one Chat messages at same time